24th April 2023

 • Use timers to run your appliances during the day when solar electricity is generated

 Thinking of going green with a solar panel?
-See if a solar loan is right for you.

 Energy savings tip #10: Compare and switch energy plans frequently.